Re-Used Props - Medical Instruments

 Cortical & cardiac stimulators

 We can see a round cortical stimulator on Chakotay's neck in VOY: "The Fight".
-The prop doesn't show up any more in the seventh season where we can see a smaller rectangular cortical stimulator on two occasions.
+The prop doesn't show up any more in the seventh season where we can see a smaller angular cortical stimulator on two occasions.
 This prop also appears in "Friendship One", here as a cardiac stimulator.

 Neural stimulator & mind probe